nopnop2002/esp-idf-analog-joystick/README.md

 I bought [this](https://roboticafacil.es/datasheets/ky-023.pdf) 2-axis XY joystick module for $1 on AliExpress.
 ![analog-joystick](https://user-images.githubusercontent.com/6020549/229271421-48bbf957-44ce-476f-8b74-bed132041051.JPG)

-So I used ESP-IDF to read the X and Y coordinates.
+So I used ESP-IDF to read the X and Y positions.
 VRx and VRy are analog inputs.
 ESP32 has two ADCs, ADC1 and ADC2.
 This project uses ADC1.